codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the submarine industry?
-It really took a dive...
+Have you ever heard of a music group called Cellophane?
+They mostly wrap.

 ## Daily Trivia

-On Twitter, what was the original character limit for a Tweet?
+In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
- 1. 100
+ 1. relative
- 2. 160
+ 2. center
- 3. 120
+ 3. absolute
- 4. 140
+ 4. static

 <details>
   <summary>Answer</summary>
-  140
+  center
 </details>